 - Send out emails to users who have engaged with you in the last 90 days.
 This can vary from campaign to campaign, but keeping within this range will ensure you don’t get flagged.

 - Remove users who haven’t engaged with you in over a year.
-If you don’t, you might end up in recycled spam traps and getting flagged for unethical email practices.
+If you don’t, you might end up in recycled spam traps and get flagged for unethical email practices.

 - Employ double opt-in methods to avoid emailing repeatedly to spam trap addresses because they will not be able to click the confirmation links.